 4. Predictive Dialing – The predictive dialer is a state-of-the-art tool used to call a large number of customers within a short period of time.
 A predictive dialer uses real-time analysis to determine the optimal time to dial more numbers, in order to optimize agent efficiency and reduce the idle times between connected calls.
 Predictive dialing gathers statistics concerning the duration of calls, how long it takes for calls to be answered, and how often are calls answered, to make an educated decision about when to dial and how many numbers to dial.
 The calls are launched in anticipation of the agent being available, rather than waiting until the agent has finished the previous call, so the agent can receive the next connected call immediately.

 5. Manual Dialing – While it may seem to conflict with the purpose of automated dialing, an auto dialer software can also allow agents to place calls manually.
-For instance, if the customer has a secondary phone number, the agent can enter this new number and the dialer will launch the call.
+If the customer has a secondary phone number then the agent can enter this new number and the dialer will launch the call.
 Manual dialing can also be helpful for compliance with regulations that restrict auto-dialed contacts – see below for more on compliance.

-The Impact of Auto Dialers on Agent Productivity
+The Impact of Automatic Dialers on Agent Productivity

 Auto dialer software for outbound call centers can help improve agent productivity by working through lists of numbers more quickly than when agents have to choose a number and dial it themselves.
 In addition, automated dialers can offer an advantage in the ability to distinguish between live human pick-ups and non-connects.
-Systems that can “screen” out unsuccessful dial attempts – such as busy signals, no answers, disconnected numbers and even answering machines (which may first appear as a live customer) – rather than passing them through to agents will help further increase agent productivity, as well as reduce agent fatigue.
+Systems that can “screen” out unsuccessful dial attempts rather than passing them through to agents will help further increase agent productivity, as well as reduce agent fatigue.

 Noble Outbound Contact Center solutions • Learn More